-Information compiled by Alex Hansen
+Information compiled by Tonya Kieffer

 Cleaning fish: Biologists now believe the disposal of fish parts, especially the head and skeleton, is one of the primary reasons whirling disease has spread to new waters.
 To avoid moving whirling disease and other undesired organisms, you should clean fish at home and send the parts to a landfill.
 If that isn't possible, please clean the fish and bury the parts at least 100 yards away from the water's edge.
 Do not move fish or fish parts from one water to another.

 Keep your limits: Warm air and water temperatures can be lethal for fish this time of year.
 We ask that anglers consider harvesting their limits of fish.
 If you're fishing at a water with special regulations, keep fish in the water and release them as quickly as possible.
 If you're catching and releasing fish, please fish early mornings and late evenings to ensure the best chance of fish survival.